IBM/universal-connectors/filter-plugin/logstash-filter-mssql-guardium/README.md

 			VI.
 Click on Ok button.
 			VII.
 Right click on database audit specification that we have created and select enable to enable it.

-	5. Create audit specifications for error capture[This step is only required for OnPrem configuration]:
+	5. Create audit specifications for error capture [This step is only required for on-prem configuration]:

-			I. Excute below TSQL to capture error events.
+			a.
+Execute the below TSQL to capture error events.

 			CREATE EVENT SESSION [<event_name>]
 			ON SERVER